sait1100/ts-mui-nextjs-starter/content/pages/index.md

         image:
           type: Image
           url: >-
-            /images/DALL·E 2025-03-09 23.00.57 - A fantasy-themed scene
+            /images/DALL·E 2025-03-09 23.26.04 - A minimalist fantasy-themed
-            representing book reviews and critiques.
-A grand, ancient desk sits in a mystical library, covered with glowing open books, flo.webp
+            scene representing quotes.
+An open book at the center with glowing, golden letters gently rising from its pages into the a.webp
           altText: Second item image
         text: ''
         actions: